Uganda's Museveni tightens grip on power | DW | 10.05.2021

 Elected president 10 years later, Museveni gained the West's trust by stabilizing a country prone to coups and conflict since independence in 1962.

-He invited the Asian minority — expelled by Idi Amin ten years earlier — back into the country and put in place a mixed-economy model, which helped promote growth.
+He invited the Asian minority — expelled by Idi Amin a decade earlier — back into the country and put in place a mixed-economy model, which helped promote growth.
 This opened the door to substantial foreign assistance which has flowed in ever since, and which has helped consolidate growth, in turn stabilizing Museveni's regime.

 "I know that in the next five years we are going to benefit from planned government projects," Atim said.